-Guidelines
+Guidelines:

-- Tutors and students must sign-in at the front desk. - Tutors and students will leave contact information with the Library. - Tutors, students, and parents/guardians will return signed Tutor letter to the Library. - Tutoring sessions will be kept as quiet as possible.
-The Library Use Policy (attached) applies to tutors and students. - Parents and guardians are responsible for the behavior of the students being tutored before, during, and after the tutoring session held at the Library.
-(See Section 8.3 attached) - Tutors and students must bring their own supplies. - If the Hicks-Kimball room is available, it must be used before the limited tables on the Library's main floor.
+- Tutors and students must sign-in at the front desk indicating arrival and departure time. - Tutors and students will receive a Tutor agreement letter at the start of their use of PYPL for Tutoring sessions. - Tutors and students will leave contact information with the Library. - Tutors, students, and parents/guardians will return a signed Tutor letter to the Library. - Tutoring sessions will be kept as quiet as possible.
+The Library Use Policy (See Section 8) applies to tutors and students. - Parents and guardians are responsible for the behavior of the students being tutored before, during, and after the tutoring session held at the Library.
+(See Section 8.2) - Tutors and students must bring their own supplies. - If the Hicks-Kimball room is available, it must be used before the limited tables on the Library's main floor if the Library tables are deemed overcrowded at staff discretion.